jbtule/OOP-Patterns-in-FSharp/README.md

 ### Gang Of Four Patterns

 *I used F# default features for code correctness in full force and didn't concern with adding extra code for C# easy consumption.
-I used option types instead of allowing null (unless mimicing a 3rd party framework, not the pattern), I made the bare minimum of fields mutable, I used functional style inside methods while externally presenting OOP*
+I used option types instead of allowing null (unless mimicking a 3rd party framework, not the pattern), I made the bare minimum of fields mutable, I used functional style inside methods while externally presenting OOP*

 | Creation | Structural | Behavioral |
 |-|-|-|